Pnshimiye/Password_locker/README.md

 ## Description

-This project is about making an application that is run in the terminal
+This project is about making an application that stores different account credentials for a user.
+This application is run in the command line, which allows the user to create an account to log into with their first  name and a password.
+It then allows the user to store in their different account credentials, so that they can view them, and delete them one they don't need them anymore.
+In case the user wishes to create new credentials, the application gives them an option of generating a password automatically, as sometimes we run out of ideas when it comes to creating a large number of passwords

 Author
 Done by Pauline Nshimiye a student at Moringa School

-Functionality
--The user answers the five multiple choice questions provided in the form by selecting the correct answer. -One cannot select more than one answer for each question. -Each question holds two marks -if a question is not answered the program will mark it to zero. -The user can check their marks at the end and all along. -To view the marks the user clicks on the "Check your score" button and see the marks below.
+##F unctionality

+This application is run in the command line.
+As the user opens it, it will prompt them to entering relevant data.
+This application allows the user to create an account to log into with their first  name and a password.
+It then allows the user to store in their different account credentials, so that they can view them, and delete them one they don't need them anymore.
+In case the user wishes to create new credentials, the application gives them an option of generating a password automatically, as sometimes we run out of ideas when it comes to creating a large number of passwords

-Setup Instructions
+## Setup Instructions

-For you to be able to open this project and view its code you will need a Web Browser such as Google chrome, and text editor such as Visual Studio Code or Notepad++.
+For One to be able to open this project and view its code, they will need to have Python installed on their computer, a text editor, and well functioing command line/terminal.

-Technologies used
+## Technologies used
-Text Editor: Visual Studio Code Language: Javascript (Using jQuerry) Slyled and Marked up with CSS(using Bootsrap), HTML and Markdown
+Text Editor: Visual Studio Code and Markdown
+Language: Python

-Contact
+## Contact
 If you wish to give any contribution to my project, or anything else, I can be reached on Github https://github.com/Pnshimiye, or on Facebook:https://www.facebook.com/pauline.nshimiye

 Licence
 This project is licensed under the MIT License.

-Copyright @ 2018
+Copyright @ 2019